Cra2yDavid/MAM/README.md

 [![License: Apache](https://img.shields.io/badge/License-Apache-blue.svg)](LICENSE)

 Official codebase for paper [Transmission Interface Power Flow Adjustment: A Deep Reinforcement Learning Approach based on Multi-task Attribution Map](https://ieeexplore.ieee.org/abstract/document/10192091).
 This codebase is based on the open-source [Tianshou](https://github.com/thu-ml/tianshou) and [PandaPower](https://github.com/e2nIEE/pandapower) framework and please refer to those repo for more documentation.
-Baseline methods include [Soft-Module](https://github.com/RchalYang/Soft-Module) and a conventional fully-connected neural network.

 A novel approach named as [FSA](https://github.com/Cra2yDavid/FSA) is recently proposed to solve the same task as an enhancement to MAM.